lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 Use the `POST v3/customers/{{customerId}}/subscriptions` API to create a subscription for the specific customer.

-A subscription is created for every unique product (SKU) of a customer and any subsequent purchase of the same product is added to the same subscription.
-For every new purchase of another product, the customer creates a new subscription.
-All these subscriptions at renewal (AD) form a Renewal Order and get fulfilled through the Ordering sub-system.
 For example, if the customer has only Acro Standard product and not Acrobat Pro, they can use Create Subscription API to create a scheduled subscription for the MOQ.

 **Assumptions:**

 - The `Create Subscription` endpint now also supports `discountCode` to be given by partner in request for opting for a MOQ.
 - If the customer accepts to renew with Acrobat Pro MoQ SKU while the customer currently has Acrobat Standard SKU, the Distributor executes create subscription API that allows a scheduled subscription to be created to be activated at the anniversary date.
 - For global customers, the following parameters are required:
-  - `currencyCode`: required (For Global Customer)
+  - `currencyCode`
-  - `deployTo`: **NEED DESCRIPTION**.
+  - `deploymentId`

   These are part of `getsubscription` API as swell